-VI.
+VII.
 CONCLUSIONS

 One challenge in MIMO-OFDM is to perform an accurate channel estimation.
-This paper has presented some channel estimation techniques that can be used in MIMO-OFDM system that are used for diversity.
-The influence of the interpolation technique in the channel estimation error and the system MER has been analyzed.
+This paper has presented some channel estimation techniques that can be used in MIMO-OFDM system that designed for diversity gain.
+The influence of the interpolation technique on the channel estimation error and the MER has been analyzed.
 It was also shown how the number of pilot subcarriers impacts on the channel estimation error.
 Different channels with different delay profiles have also been analyzed.
 A linear relationship between the channel estimation error and the MER has been found, when both measures are analyzed in a logarithmic scale.
-This results show that it is possible to model E{CE} as an equivalent noise and use this model to estimate the symbol error probability caused by the channel estimation error.
+This results show that it is possible to model E{CE} as an equivalent AWGN, which means that this model can be used to estimate the symbol error probability caused by the channel estimation error.